The Anatomy of Dependence in Multivariate Ordered Choice: Semiparametric specification, partial effects, identification, estimation

-Our next result strengthens conditions on covariates to obtain the identification of full parameter vectors $\beta_{d}$, $d=1, \ldots, D$.
-We require at least one exclusive covariate in each process to have a large support.
-Large support assumptions are common in the semiparametric literature, in particular, in semiparametric univariate ordered response models in particular (see e.g. \cite*{manski1985,manski1988,horowitzbook, lewbel2000, lewbel2003}, among others).
+Our next result is on the identification of those parameters components that correspond to shared regressors.
+It is given in Theorem \ref{th:nonlattice_semiparametric2} and relies on strengthening conditions on exclusive covariates to have a large enough support.
+The result leverages the multidimensional nature of the problem and the ability to consider probabilities $P(\cap_{d=1}^D(Y^{c_d} \, \kappa_d \, y^{(d)}_{j_d})|x )$, where $\kappa_d \in \{\leq,>\}$.
+In bivariate models the regions inside these probabilities are easy to visualize in the latent space as constructed using rectangles starting from one ``corner'' of partitioning structure.
+Note that large (or large enough) support assumptions are common in the semiparametric literature and, in particular, in semiparametric univariate ordered response models (see e.g. \cite*{manski1985,manski1988,horowitzbook, lewbel2000, lewbel2003}).

-\begin{theorem} Suppose all the conditions of Theorem \ref{th:nonlattice_semiparametric} hold.
-In addition, suppose that if $L_d<k_d$ (that is, there are non-exclusive covariates in $x_d$), then in condition (c) in Theorem \ref{th:nonlattice_semiparametric}: \begin{itemize} \item[(i)] $\underline{x}_{d,1} $ is sufficiently small if the support of $\varepsilon_d$ is bounded from above, and \item[(ii)] if the support of $\varepsilon_d$ is unbounded from above \end{itemize}